From personal assistants to CEOs, there’s a wide range of people who can benefit from company credit cards.

 Always check the terms and conditions before you apply so you can learn if you’re subject to fees, eligible for rewards and promotional offers, or if there are any complimentary extras.

-Tips for using an employee credit card
+4 tips for using a company credit card

 - Stick to work spending.
 It’s essential that you only use your card for business expenses.
 Otherwise, there could be legal implications and other issues if it’s misused.